 30. Captain Fantastic (2016/7.9)

 A family of eight embraces living in the wild Pacific North-West, away from Corporate America.
-But paradigms clash when the mum dies, and the father and children return to civilization to respect her final wishes.
+But paradigms clash when the mum dies, and the father and children return to civilisation to respect her final wishes.
 Stars Viggo Mortensen (also featuring in Green Book) who was nominated for an Oscar for Best Performance by an Actor in a Leading Role.

 Oh, how we can relate to the couple’s desire to live outside the norm, especially in a place as beautiful as the Pacific North-West.
 If you are squeamish, skip the first five minutes of the movie.